 Benefits and limitations of the Kirkpatrick Model

-The Kirkpatrick Model has a number of advantages that make it an attractive choice for trainers and other business leaders:
+The Kirkpatrick Model's advantages make it an attractive choice for trainers and other business leaders.
+It:

 - Provides clear evaluative steps to follow

 - Works with traditional and digital learning programs